influxdata/giraffe/giraffe/README.md

   - "linear" scaling means the same distance between ticks represents the same increase in value.
   - "log" (logarithmic) scaling means the same distance between ticks can represent an exponential increase in value, used as a way to display data with a very wide range of values in a compact space.

 - **xDomain**: _array[min, max].
-Optional._ The x domain of the plot can be explicitly set with numbers denoting a minimum and a maximum value for the y-axis.
+Optional._ The x domain of the plot can be explicitly set with numbers denoting a minimum and a maximum value for the x-axis.
 If this option is passed, both _min_ and _max_ are required to be numbers, making the `<Plot>` operate in a "controlled" mode, where it always uses the passed x domain to set the minimum and maximum value of the x-axis.
 Any brush interaction with the `<Plot>` that should change the x domain will call the `onSetXDomain` option when the component is in controlled mode.
 Double clicking the plot will call `onResetXDomain`.
 If the `xDomain` option is not passed, then the component is "uncontrolled".
 It will compute, set, and reset the `xDomain` automatically.

 - **onSetXDomain**: _function(array[min, max]).
 Optional._ See above regarding **xDomain**.